-And while red gum wood was in wide use throughout Australia's history, it was not until the invention of the carbide saw that it was possible to cut the wood accurately.
+And while it was in wide use throughout Australia's history, it was not until the invention of the carbide saw that it was possible to cut the wood accurately.
 And only then could the real beauty of this unique hardwood be unveiled.